Providing your client with a guaranteed regular income for the rest of their life.

 HM Revenue & Customs will notify us of the relevant tax allowances and we'll take these into account in working out how much tax to deduct.

-If your client selects a joint life annuity, or a guaranteed period, and dies before they are 75, any income paid after the client’s death will not normally be subject to income tax, although any income paid to the client or dependant’s estate may be subject to Inheritance Tax.
+If your client selects a joint life annuity, a guaranteed period, or value protection, and dies before they are 75, any income or lump sum paid after the client’s death will not normally be subject to income tax, although any income or lump sum paid to the client or dependant’s estate may be subject to Inheritance Tax.

 Tax rules may change in the future.